Want to join our team?

 The City of Parramatta supports a Drug and Alcohol-free working environment and employees may be subject to random testing as a result.

 Inclusion, Diversity and belonging lies at the heart of how we recruit at the City of Parramatta.
 We continue to commit to creating a diverse and inclusive workplace and hire great people with a wide variety of skills, experiences, and backgrounds.
-We invite candidates of all ages, people with disability, Aboriginal and Torres Strait Islander Peoples, women, veterans, LGBTIQA+ and other culturally diverse groups.
+We invite candidates of all ages, people with disability, Aboriginal and Torres Strait Islander Peoples, women, ADF veterans, LGBTIQA+ and other culturally diverse groups.
 We are committed to making reasonable adjustments to provide a positive, barrier-free recruitment process and supportive workplace.

 Please note you must be an Australian or New Zealand citizen or a permanent resident or have unlimited working rights in Australia to apply for this position.